Workers' Compensation for Commercial Fisherman

 The maintenance, cure and unearned wage benefits are only the start of the benefits to which an injured commercial fisherman may be entitled.
 If the commercial fisherman is injured through negligence or the unseaworthiness of the vessel, he has claims for compensatory damages for past and future lost wages, lost wage earning capacity, pain and suffering, disability, loss of enjoyment of life, past and future medical expenses, and employment rehabilitation expenses.
 An injured crewman must prove negligence to recover these benefits under the Jones Act.

 If you have been seriously injured aboard a commercial fishing boat, you should consult with an experienced maritime lawyer to learn about your full rights to benefits under the maintenance and cure doctrine and the Jones Act.
 It is your right under Federal law to claim these benefits.
-Contact Beard who can explain to you the differences between State workers compensation benefits and the compensation you may be entitled to under Federal maritime law.
-He has recovered millions of dollars in compensation for injured commercial fishermen located throughout the United States.
-Beard understands fishermen and their injuries.
-Call him at 1-800-621-1091.
+Contact Beard and his partners at Trueb & Beard, LLC, they can explain to you the differences between State workers compensation benefits and the compensation you may be entitled to under Federal maritime law.
+They have recovered millions of dollars in compensation for injured commercial fishermen located throughout the United States.
+Trueb & Beard, LLC understand fishermen and their injuries.
+Call toll free 1-800-621-1091.